Mati-dev22/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 reverses a string
-prints every other character of a string, starting with the first character prints half of a string
+prints every other character of a string, starting with the first character prints half of a string prints n elements of an array of integers